 The loans policy is a transparent and codified internal control system aimed at promoting its core District Objectives to ensure that the limited resources at the disposal of Sedibeng District Municipality will be focused towards serving the various stakeholders in the pursuit of their interactions with Sedibeng District Municipality and where necessary bolstered by applying the correct financial lending instrument.
-This whilst being both efficient and congruent to approved budgets and broader financial policies of Sedibeng District Municipality and minimizing the temptation of misuse of municipality funds.
+This whilst being both efficient and congruent to approved budgets and broader financial policies of Sedibeng District Municipality funds.